guelowrd/superfluid-mini-ui/README.md

 npm install
 # or yarn, pnpm
 ```
-Then check the end of this tutorial to run the app locally [TODO: ADD LINK]
+Then go to [the end of this tutorial](https://github.com/guelowrd/superfluid-mini-ui#run-locally) to run the app locally.

 *TODO: add screenshot*